JonathanSun218/USC-CSCI-585/HW 1/README.txt

 	We assume taht videos must have statistics.
 	We assume that videos can have 0 comments.
 	We assume that there has to be one comment to have more comments.
+	We assume that comments can have 0 comments.

 Diagram Explanation:
 	We start at the User entity.
 It branches into two subtypes: Video Consumer and Video Creator.